RockyKev/heyitsrockyblog/README.md

 ## 🚀 Things to Fix

-1. Fix the README.md and package.json.
-Change images.
+~1.
+Fix the README.md and package.json.
+Change images.~
-2. Modify blog posts.
-See what happens.
+~2.
+Modify blog posts.
+See what happens.~

 3. erase the content.
 4. Update front page with react
 5. Create menu.